 Jump to navigation

-Interested in joining our outstanding team of employees and volunteers?
+Interested in joining Estes Park Police Department's outstanding team of employees and volunteers?
 Do you want to serve a friendly and supportive community while working in one of the most beautiful places in the country?
-Take a moment to view information on the different employment and volunteer opportunities available at the Estes Park Police Department below.
-If you would like to view current job openings or get an application head over to the Town's Jobs page, visit the Police Department or contact Executive Assistant Peni Barnes at 970-577-3823 or email@example.com to receive an application.
+Take a moment to view information on the different employment and volunteer opportunities available at Estes Park Police Department.
+For current job openings and applications visit the Town of Estes Park's Jobs page.
+To learn more, visit the Police Department, located at 170 MacGregor Ave., or contact Executive Assistant Peni Barnes at 970-577-3823 or firstname.lastname@example.org.

 Police Officers in Estes Park receive training in, and enforce applicable laws and ordinances, patrol the community in an effort to prevent crime, respond to emergency and non-emergency calls for service, perform traffic control and assist fellow officers, fire and ambulance services.